apache/incubator-devlake-website/docs/UserManuals/DORA.md

 ### View and customize DevLake's DORA dashboard

-With all the data collected, DevLake's DORA dashboard is ready to deliver your DORA metrics and benchmark.
-You can find the DORA dashboard within the Grafana instance shipped with DevLake.
+With all the data collected, DevLake's DORA dashboard is ready to deliver your DORA metrics and benchmarks.
+You can find the DORA dashboard within the Grafana instance shipped with DevLake, ready for you to put into action.

 You can customize the DORA dashboard by editing the underlying SQL query of each panel.

-For a breakdown of each metric's SQL query, please refer to metric docs:
+For a breakdown of each metric's SQL query, please refer to the corresponding metric docs:
   - [Deployment Frequency](https://devlake.apache.org/docs/Metrics/DeploymentFrequency)
   - [Lead Time for Changes](https://devlake.apache.org/docs/Metrics/LeadTimeForChanges)
   - [Median Time to Restore Service](https://devlake.apache.org/docs/Metrics/MTTR)
   - [Change Failure Rate](https://devlake.apache.org/docs/Metrics/CFR)

-If you aren't familiar with Grafana, please refer to our [Grafana doc](./Dashboards/GrafanaUserGuide.md)
+If you aren't familiar with Grafana, please refer to our [Grafana doc], or jump into Slack for help. (./Dashboards/GrafanaUserGuide.md)

 <br/>

 :tada::tada::tada: Congratulations!
-Now you have your own DORA dashboard.
+You are now a DevOps Hero, with your own DORA dashboard!

 <br/><br/><br/>